 Biden declares emergency for California due to winter storms

-Jan 9 (Reuters) - U.S. President Joe Biden approved an emergency declaration for California after a week of storms killed at least 12 people in the past 10 days and knocked out power for hundreds of thousands of homes and businesses in the state.
+Jan 14 (Reuters) - U.S. President Joe Biden approved an emergency declaration for California on Saturday, as storms have pounded the Golden State since Dec.
+26, killing at least 19 people and bringing floods, power outages, mudslides, evacuations and road closures.

-The emergency declaration authorizes the Federal Emergency Management Agency (FEMA) to coordinate disaster relief efforts and mobilize emergency resources, the White House said in a statement.
+Biden ordered federal aid to supplement state, tribal and local recovery efforts in the areas affected by severe winter storms, flooding, landslides, and mudslides, the White House said in a statement.

-In the last week, severe weather spawned violent wind gusts that toppled trucks, flooded the streets of small towns along northern California's coast and churned up a storm surge that destroyed a pier in Santa Cruz.
+The president's action makes federal funding available to affected individuals in Merced, Sacramento and Santa Cruz counties, it said.

 Our Standards: The Thomson Reuters Trust Principles.